Hattam History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Hattam research.
-Another 243 words (17 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Hattam History in all our PDF Extended History products and printed products wherever possible.
+Another 122 words (9 lines of text) covering the years 1066, 1540, 1591, 1583, 1658, 1621, 1622, 1624, 1625, 1628, 1629, 1640, 1682, 1674, 1605, 1670, 1632 and 1706 are included under the topic Early Hattam History in all our PDF Extended History products and printed products wherever possible.

 Hattam Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Hattam have been found, including Hatton, Hattons, Hattyn, Hattins, Hattans and others.